Sessions will be delivered in English and French.

 Speaker: Liza Stiff, Vice President Impact Implementation & Innovation, TAS

-Liza Stiff Juliana Dutkay S. Mwarigha Nik Schruder
+Liza Stiff Juliana Dutkay S. Mwarigha Nik Schruder Kaitlin Carroll Anna Kazmierska Donovan Woollard John Paul Morgan

-3:20 PM - 3:35 PM
+3:25 PM - 4:30 PM

-Each round table has a different topic and attendees can select the round table that they would like to participate in.
-Round table leaders will spend the first 15 minutes meeting the delegates and providing a case study / lessons learned log / industry update and then moderate a 30-minute discussion with the group where they can give feedback and ask questions.
+Each roundtable has a different topic and attendees can select the round table that they would like to participate in.
+Roundtable leaders will spend the first 15 minutes meeting the delegates and providing a case study / lessons learned log / industry update and then moderate a 30-minute discussion with the group where they can give feedback and ask questions.
 The final 10 –15 minutes will be spent on agreeing on 3-5 industry recommendations regarding the topic.
 A selection of these recommendations will be shared with the whole audience and all of them will be summarized in the post-event report.

 Options: